Choosing the Right Surveying Data Collectors: Top Models Reviewed

 Software Compatibility

 If you’re already using an established surveying software package like Leica Infinity or Trimble Access, it’s likely easiest to stick with the same kind of data collector.
-That way, you can enjoy seamless compatibility with the software without complicated integrations.
+That way, you can enjoy seamless compatibility with the software without the need for complicated integrations or adaptations.

-You should compare Trimble and Leica data collectors and their software.
-If you worry about proprietary software, consider using a data collector that does not rely on it.
-Other options, like SurvCE and FieldGenius, are also widely available and provide plenty of valuable features.
+You should compare Trimble and Leica data collectors and their software packages together, not separately.
+If you worry about proprietary software with extra subscription fees or future unavailability, consider using a data collector that does not rely on it.
+Other freestanding options, such as SurvCE and FieldGenius, are also widely available and offer many valuable features.
+These software options adapt to a wide range of surveying data collector device options, giving you flexibility and freedom when you upgrade your gear.

 Processing Power

-Today’s best surveying data collectors do more than get data from total stations and other tools.
+Today’s best surveying data collectors do more than receive data from total stations and other tools.
 They can also create 3D models, point clouds, and other intensive outputs that require plenty of processing power.
 Multi-core processors and at least 6 gigabytes of RAM are now common in data collectors for tough jobs.
+Choose a model with at least 8 GB of RAM if you’re planning to handle BIM, 3D modeling, and other tasks that demand extra processing power.

 Signal Options